natrinJump/DS_capstone/README.md

 ![](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DS0701EN-SkillsNetwork/api/Images/landing_1.gif)

 ## Background
-SpaceX, a leader in the space industry, strives to make space travel affordable for everyone.
-Its accomplishments include sending spacecraft to the international space station, launching a satellite constellation that provides internet access and sending manned missions to space.
-SpaceX can do this because the rocket launches are relatively inexpensive ($62 million per launch) due to its novel reuse of the first stage of its Falcon 9 rocket.
-Other providers, which are not able to reuse the first stage, cost upwards of $165 million each.
-By determining if the first stage will land, we can determine the price of the launch.
-To do this, we can use public data and machine learning models to predict whether SpaceX – or a competing company – can reuse the first stage.
+SpaceX, a pioneering force in the space industry, is committed to democratizing space travel by striving to make it affordable for everyone.
+Their remarkable achievements encompass missions such as sending spacecraft to the International Space Station, deploying a satellite constellation for global internet access, and conducting crewed missions to space.
+SpaceX's ability to achieve these feats is attributed to the cost-effectiveness of their rocket launches, priced at $62 million per launch.
+This affordability is primarily due to their innovative approach of reusing the first stage of the Falcon 9 rocket.
+In contrast, other space providers, unable to replicate this reusability, have launch costs that soar to over $165 million per mission.
+The key to determining the launch price hinges on predicting the successful recovery of the first stage, a task that can be accomplished by leveraging publicly available data and employing machine learning models.
+This prediction allows for a more precise evaluation of whether SpaceX or a competing company can reutilize the crucial first stage.

 ## Explore
 * How payload mass, launch site, number of flights, and orbits affect first-stage landing success